davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] 1
     - [ ] 2
     - [x] 3
+        - This is the answer from the Practise Exam
     - [ ] 4
 - A two node clustered/parallel filesystem built using Baremetal Compute shape (BM.Standard2.52) and Block Volume Storage delivers maximum sustained aggregate IO throughput of 5GB/s for read and write, while storing a single copy of the data (replica=l) in filesystem.